feintzebra/SCI59/gettingstarted.md

 # [Caelum project] SCI59 Token

 This guide is a quickstart tutorial.
-Most technical setup will depend on the mining software of your choice.
+A more technical setup will depend on the mining software of your choice.

 Mining instructions
 ---